 Give us a call...give our service a try...and compare our prices.
 You'll see why Monex has been America's trusted name in coin and bullion trading...for more than 50 years.

 What is a 1.5-oz.
 Silver Canadian Maple Leaf or SuperleafTM?

 The 1.5-oz.
 Silver Canadian Maple Leaf or SuperleafTM distinguishes itself from other Canadian minted silver coins through its larger size and high level of pedigree.
 This Canadian, true maple leaf coin contains the same diameter of a regular Maple Leaf coin, although it contains more silver due to it's thickness.

 Why is the coin also called The SuperleafTM?

-Monex's exclusive offering of the 1.5-oz.
-Silver Canadian Maple Leaf along with its unique size and weight is a stand-out coin from the Maple Leaf family of coins, therefore, earning itself the right to be called The SuperleafTM.
+Monex was the proud first precious metals company to offer the 1.5-oz.
+Silver Canadian Maple Leaf.
+With its unique size and weight it is a stand-out coin from the Maple Leaf family of coins, therefore, earning itself the right to be called The SuperleafTM.